-We ensure the longevity of our impact by partnering closely with institutions that have a vested long-term interest in the country, including domestic and international governments, local healthcare institutions (public, private, and faith-based), international non-profit organizations, U.S.-based hospitals and private companies conducting business in Tanzania.
+We ensure the longevity of our impact by partnering closely with institutions that have a vested long-term interest in the country, including domestic and international governments, local healthcare institutions (public, private, and faith-based), international and local non-profit organizations, U.S.-based hospitals and private companies conducting business in Tanzania.

 The Catholic University of Health and Allied Sciences (CUHAS) is in Mwanza, Tanzania, and is one of Tanzania’s seven medical schools country-wide.
 CUHAS educates ~2,400 healthcare students from the certificate level to post-graduate degree level.
 CUHAS has worked in partnership with Touch since 2004, when Touch helped support CUHAS’ inaugural class of 10 medical students.
 CUHAS is a flagship institution of Touch’s Treat & Train Network.
-On this site, we refer to CUHAS and BMC collectively as “Bugando”.
+On this site, we refer to CUHAS and Bugando Medical Centre collectively as “Bugando”.

 D-tree has been working even since pre-Smartphone times to exploit the potential of mobile software to plug knowledge gaps existing in many parts of the world.
-D-tree has been working with Touch in implementing our Mobilizing Maternal Health and built the decision-making software to support dispatchers in managing incoming emergency requests.
+D-tree has been working with Touch in implementing Mobilizing Maternal Health and built the decision-making software to support dispatchers in managing incoming emergency requests.

 Sengerema Council Designated Hospital (SCDH), formerly known as Sengerema Designated District Hospital, is a 300-bed Catholic hospital that offers public services to over 700,000 people in the Sengerema district.
 SCDH joined our Treat & Train Network in 2013 and was the first hospital to host our external clinical rotations for healthcare students.
 SCDH attends over 10,000 births per year and, in 2014, was the first hospital to pilot and implement our Mobilizing Maternal Health program.